pjotrp/bioruby-exominer/README.md

 IDs with text files (PDF, HTML, Word, Excel have to be exported to plain text first).
 Exominer harvests gene names from these documents using a default symbol list with aliases.
+Ideally, all texts only contain HUGO symbols, the over 30K standardized gene names by the HUGO Gene Nomenclature Committee (HGNC).
+Exominer does that, but it also mines for the 12 odd million symbols and aliases that are known through NCBI.

 All matches are written with their sources, symbol frequencies, year, and user provided keywords and impact scores and written out.